 US politics betting is featured heavily at most premier gambling sites, and the following election 2020 props are among the most popular – and most amusing – that we’ve come across.
 While any online bookmaker will offer 2020 election betting odds, most only have a handful available at any given time.

 If you want the best props for this election, you need to stick with the most popular US-facing sportsbooks.
 By signing up at several of them, you can maximize your entertainment – and your bankroll.
 After all, dead Presidents trump living pols every time!

-Which Party Will Win The Popular Vote In The 2020 Presidential Election?
+Which Party Will Win The 2020 Presidential Election?